XuewenWangUGA/StrPhaser/README.md

 ### Step 2. get test data and targeted site files
-Download the subdirectory `testData` and put it inside the folder "StrPhaser"
+Download the subdirectory `testData` from this page and put it inside the folder "StrPhaser".

 ### Step 3. run the analysis with the following command
 We use the vcf files for human sample HG00130 as the test data.
 The original files are downloaded from the 1KG project at https://www.internationalgenome.org/data-portal/data-collection/30x-grch38.
 VCF for all chromosomes are merged and sorted, indexed with bcftools.
+To use the following command to run :

+For Windows system:

 `java -jar StrPhaser.jar -r GRCh38_full_analysis_set_plus_decoy_hla.fa -s testData\CODISSTR_anchor.XW.config_v0.3.txt -v testData\CCDG_14151_B01_GRM_WGS_2020-08-05_AllChr.filtered.shapeit2-duohmm-phased.8000.HG00130.vcf.gz -t 2 >out.tsv`

+For Linux-like systems:
+`java -jar StrPhaser.jar -r GRCh38_full_analysis_set_plus_decoy_hla.fa -s testData/CODISSTR_anchor.XW.config_v0.3.txt -v testData/CCDG_14151_B01_GRM_WGS_2020-08-05_AllChr.filtered.shapeit2-duohmm-phased.8000.HG00130.vcf.gz -t 2 >out.tsv`

 Here the output will be saved to "out.tsv", which is a tab seperated plain text.
 You can give any file name as like.
 If no output file name is given, the output will be directed into standout/screen of the terminal window.